kzsf/stroop_script/README.md

 * source venv/bin/activate
 * pip install -r requirements.txt

-Change the 'path' and 'final_output_path' variables to your input and output paths
+Open the paths.yml file.
+Change the 'input_path' and 'output_path' variables to your input + output file paths and save.

 ## Run the script:
 In terminal, run the following command: